American invasion damp squib for some Man Booker diehards

-LONDON No one but the jurors can say which of six short-listed books will receive the Man Booker Prize for fiction on October 15, but one thing for certain is the Americans are coming into the competition next year and the literary world is in an uproar.
+LONDON, Sept 25 No one but the jurors can say which of six short-listed books will receive the Man Booker Prize for fiction on Oct.
+15, but one thing for certain is the Americans are coming into the competition next year and the literary world is in an uproar.

 It has been a week since the organisers of the prestigious prize for English-language fiction that had been reserved for writers from the United Kingdom, Ireland and the Commonwealth threw open the doors to Americans and authors from all countries writing in English.
 Words of praise and dismay keep flowing.